The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-is a special conformal Killing tensor. \end{theorem} From the definition we see that special conformal Killing tensors on a manifold $M$ form a vector space which is invariant under the isometry group of $M$.
-In other words, they define a representation of this group.
-The following lemma shows that this representation is isomorphic to a subrepresentation of the representation of the isomorphism group on Killing tensors. \begin{lemma} If $L$ is a special conformal Killing tensor, then $K\coloneq L-(\tr L)g$ is a Killing tensor.
-This defines an injective map from the space of special conformal Killing tensors to the space of Killing tensors, which is equivariant with respect to the action of the isometry group. \end{lemma} \begin{proof} It is straightforward to check the first statement.
+From the def\/inition we see that special conformal Killing tensors on a manifold $M$ form a~vector space which is invariant under the isometry group of $M$.
+In other words, they def\/ine a~representation of this group.
+The following lemma shows that this representation is isomorphic to a~subrepresentation of the representation of the isomorphism group on Killing tensors.

+\begin{Lemma} If $L$ is a special conformal Killing tensor, then $K\coloneq L-(\tr L)g$ is a Killing tensor.
+This defines an injective map from the space of special conformal Killing tensors to the space of Killing tensors, which is equivariant with respect to the action of the isometry group. \end{Lemma} \begin{proof} It is straightforward to check the f\/irst statement.
 Taking the trace on both sides of $K=L-(\tr L)g$ yields

 and hence